Academic Handbook Health and Safety

 Control of Contractors or Procured Services

-1. Any member of the University who procures services on behalf of the University is responsible for undertaking due diligence in respect to ensuring the provider has suitable and sufficient Health and Safety documentation and processes in place before proceeding with the service.
+1. Any member of the University who procures services on behalf of the University is responsible for undertaking due diligence in ensuring the provider has suitable and sufficient health and safety documentation and processes in place before proceeding with the service.

 2. The organiser of works is responsible for conducting a thorough procurement process to ensure that contractors are competent with the works which they wish to undertake.

-3. The organiser of works is responsible for vetting contractors to ensure no risk is posed to any members of the University from this contractor.
+3. The organiser of works is responsible for vetting contractors to ensure no risk is posed to any members of the University from any contractor.

-4. The organiser of works is responsible for the control of the relevant contractor which attends our premises to undertake works.
+4. The organiser of works is responsible for the control of the relevant contractor which attends the University premises to undertake works.
 The organiser is responsible for explaining first aid and emergency arrangements to contractors before works commence.

 5. Contractors are responsible for their own health and safety whilst attending our premises.